kaacquah2/leave-portal/README.md

 # MoFA HR Staff Leave Portal
-## Ministry of Fisheries and Aquaculture Development
+## Ministry of Fisheries and Aquaculture

 A comprehensive HR management system for staff leave management, payroll, and performance reviews.